isomerpages/nlb-sure/_prebunking/robert-otter.md

 ### What is "prebunking"?

-You may be familiar with the concept of "debunking" misinformation, and websites like [AFP Factcheck](https://factcheck.afp.com/),  [Reuters Fact Check](https://www.reuters.com/fact-check) or [Factually](https://www.gov.sg/factually) which counter misinformation and disinformation using facts and counterarguments.
+You may be familiar with the concept of "debunking" falsehoods, and websites like [AFP Factcheck](https://factcheck.afp.com/),  [Reuters Fact Check](https://www.reuters.com/fact-check) or [Factually](https://www.gov.sg/factually) which counter misinformation and disinformation using facts and counterarguments.

 [Prebunking](https://www.psychologytoday.com/us/blog/misinformation-desk/202108/what-is-prebunking) works differently.
 It involves being educated about misinformation *beforehand*, to instill a critical and awareness-driven mindset and to build media literacy.
 We can compare this to inoculation, or a vaccine against a disease.
 Essentially, prebunking prevents us from falling for misinformation in the first place.